dchambers/tap-async-sinon-spike/README.md

 # Controlling time with Tap & Tape

+⚠️ Based on this stand-alone spike code code I'm no longer seeing the issue where `tickAsync` was firing timers prematurely.
+I therefore need to investigate whether that was an environmental problem or not, since otherwise `tickAsync` is a perfect solution, and there's nothing to see here.

 ## Promises

 Tap and Tape are just Node.js libraries.
 The main promise libraries are scheduled on Node.js as follows: